Higher Genus Gromov-Witten Theory of C^n/Z_n II: Crepant Resolution Correspondence: Comparison of cohomological field theories

 Cancelling out the term $\rho^{-k}$, we obtain

-which is the modified flatness equations of $\CnZn$ \cite[Equation 2.10]{gt}.
+which are the modified flatness equations of $\CnZn$ \cite[Equation 2.10]{gt}.
 The change of variables (\ref{eqn:2nd_change_in_Pijk_KP}), is equivalent to replacing $z$ with ${\rho}z$.
-This is consistent with the above-proposed method to match Picard-Fuchs equations for $\KP^{n-1}$ and $\CnZn$.
+This is consistent with the above-proposed method to match Picard--Fuchs equations for $\KP^{n-1}$ and $\CnZn$.
 So, we established the following result.

 \begin{prop} The modified flatness equations (\ref{eqn:modflateqn_for_KP}) for $\KP^{n-1}$ match with the modified flatness equations \cite[Equation 2.10]{gt} of $\CnZn$ after the identifications in Section \ref{subsubsec:Change_of_variables} and the change of variables (\ref{eqn:2nd_change_in_Pijk_KP}). \end{prop}